ercudu75/alx-system_engineering-devops/README.md

-in the file 6  5-listfilesdigitonly u will find a script Display current directory contents numerically in the file 7 6-firstdirectory u will find a sa script that creates a directory in the /tmp/ directory in the file 8 7-movethatfile u will find a script that Move the file betty from /tmp/ to /tmp/myfirstdirectory
+in the file 6  5-listfilesdigitonly u will find a script Display current directory contents numerically in the file 7 6-firstdirectory u will find a sa script that creates a directory in the /tmp/ directory in the file 8 7-movethatfile u will find a script that Move the file betty from /tmp/ to /tmp/myfirstdirectory in the file 9 8-firstdelete Delete the file betty from the directory /temp/my in the file 10 9-firstdirdeletion delete the directory /tmp